-Antonis Pittas, born in Greece, lives and works in Amsterdam.
+Antonis Pittas, is born in Greece, and lives and works in Amsterdam.
 His work focuses on contemporary social and political issues and is characterized by a strong sense of history.
-He mainly creates context-sensitive spatial installations that are influenced by architecture, art-historical references, the performative aspects of installation art and its social dynamics.
-More an observer than an activist, Pittas mainly researches how historical events and social movements repeat themselves throughout history, and explores topics such as safety and control, economic crises and acts of resistance, as well as violence and vandalism.
-Pittas develops mixed-media installations that include graphite typography, bronze and marble sculptures and artificial leather objects, with sculptural elements to provide a context for a contemporary interpretation
+More of a viewer than an ‘activist’, Pittas mainly researches how historical events and social movements repeat themselves throughout history.
+The concept of ‘recycling history’, both as contemporizing history and historicizing the contemporary, is used as a methodology to create awareness of our own assumptions.
+He explores topics such as safety and control, economic crises and acts of resistance, as well as violence and vandalism.
+The imagery of modernism and of the historical avant-garde is an important frame of reference within his work, that includes influences of Bauhaus, De Stijl and Russian Constructivism.
+Pittas traces the (visual) characteristics, properties and symbolism that emerged from this period and examines how it has acquired new forms and meanings throughout history till today.
+As a result, a trans-historical perspective is mapped out.

 Pittas’ work NO is an architectural fragment, coming from a 17th / 18th century storage building in the city of Amsterdam.
 It used to be part of the latin word ‘anno’ which translates as ‘year’.
-Usually, ‘anno’ followed by the year of construction of a building was set up to showcase and celebrate the historical significance of the building.
+Usually, ‘anno’ followed by the year of construction of the building was put up to showcase and celebrate the historical significance of the building.

-Looking back at the time from which this fragment originated, the buildings still have historical significance, but we are more and more critical of what we celebrated with them.
+Looking back at the time period from which this architectural fragment originated, the buildings still have historical significance.
+However, we are more and more critical of what we actually ‘celebrate’ by honoring them with an ‘anno’ .
 We now say ‘NO’.

 The saying ‘throw hands’ is a slang term that means ‘fight’, and is used to refer to physical or verbal confrontations.
 The term comes from lifting or throwing your hands up like a boxer at the start of a match to get ready to attack another person or defend yourself.